Kruunuvuorensilta, the new icon of Helsinki

 The bridge is also crossed by another boat channel at a slightly lower crossing height, further away from the islets Isäntä and Emäntä.
 This makes it possible for motor boaters to take into account the nesting time of birds and to get around the islets farther.

-Sailing competitions have been organised on Kruunuvorenselkä.
+Sailing competitions have been organised on Kruunuvuorenselkä.
 The city has offered substitute areas for such activities.

 For 200 years

-The Kruunuvuori Bridge is therefore record long and high, but it is also exceptionally required to have a service life of 200 years.
+The bridge Kruunuvuorensilta is therefore record long and high, but it is also exceptionally required to have a service life of 200 years.

 – Such long service life requirements have not previously been set for such bridge structures in Finland, says Niemelä.

 – The 200-year service life is for the whole bridge – of course, some structures are intended to be renewed, but others are planned to last 200 years.
-Such structures include hard-to-repair load-bearing structures such as pylons, intermediate supports and deck steel beams.
+Such structures include hard-to-repair load-bearing structures such as the pylon, intermediate supports and deck steel beams.

 For example, a service life of 200 years places new demands on concrete: it must withstand exceptionally well the stresses caused by both frost and seawater.
 Offshore concrete structures are particularly vulnerable to the adverse effects of seawater and repeated freezing and thawing on the durability of concrete.